“Satisfying Relationships” Section Overview

 Commit to Staying Happy With Your Life Despite Feeling Miserable

 When you have fun and stay active, you will feel much happier and even contented with yourself.
-On top of that, this will make you more attractive to the eyes of your partner.
+On top of that, this will make you more attractive to the eyes of your partner or potential partner.
 When you lead your own life with gusto, have a sense of adventure and take good care of yourself, no matter what state your relationship might be in, you will increase the likelihood of your partner wanting to spend more time with you.

 Give Your Partner the Benefit of the Doubt